solution-libre/puppet-cas/README.md

 #### Public Defines

- *jasig::service: Adds a Jasig service.
+* cas::service: Adds a CAS service.

 #### Parameters

-The following parameters are available in the `::jasig::service` define:
+The following parameters are available in the `::cas::service` define:

 ##### `serviceId`